 March 9th 16:00 @UT Delta Centre, Room 1007 (Narva mnt 18, Tartu)

 In this workshop, you will learn the power of storytelling and assemble a strong pitch!

-Top pitching trainers from Estonia will teach you what kind of mistakes to avoid, how to stand on the stage, how to deal with stage fright and how to leave a memorable impression to listeners.
-After this workshop you will be ready to put together a pitch for any kind of situation and confidently perform on the big stages.
+Top pitching trainers from Estonia will teach you what kind of mistakes to avoid, how to stand on the stage, how to deal with stage fright and how to leave a memorable impression on listeners.
+After this workshop, you will be ready to put together a pitch for any kind of situation and confidently perform on the big stages.

 Mentoring is considered a critical foundational component for building a successful startup.
 Great product or service that provides solutions for pain points is good, but a great mentor who helps to keep a startup on the right track is equally important.